 Christopher Heyworth is a qualified accountant (Institute of Chartered Accountants in England and Wales) who has worked in the financial planning industry for more than 25 years.
 He is a Certified Financial Planner and has been the principal of his own business as well as working as a significant co-owner alongside others prior to the planned sale of the Pentad Group in 2013.
 Chris continues as an employed financial planner under the new ownership structure.
 Earlier career experience includes mainstream accounting and audit roles with multi-national commercial enterprises in a variety of locations.

-David French has been in office from the beginning of the period until the date of this report.
-Owen Evans, Michael Peet, Lance Livermore and Christopher Heyworth were appointed as directors during 2015 financial year and were in office from the date of appointment until the date of this report.
+David French, Owen Evans, Michael Peet, Lance Livermore and Christopher Heyworth have been in office from the beginning of the period until the date of this report.